💠Comunitatea Abheda

 they are constantly dissatisfied, agitated,

-tormented by all sorts of awkward states,
+tormented by all kinds of embarrassing states,

 are overly critical,

-have no close friends,
+they don’t have close friends,

-are closed spiritually
+they are closed in soul

-and yet they think they are great and, above all, they think they are better than everyone around them.
+And yet they think they are great and, above all, they think they are better than everyone around them.

 Likewise, those who are spiritually blind cannot suddenly show discernment just because we warn them.
-Simply all the important spiritual qualities seem to have been atrophied to the point of extinction.
+Simply put, all the important spiritual qualities seem to have atrophied to the point of extinction.
 Effectively they no longer have the “organ” with which to distinguish right from wrong.

 If, once we have dissembled ourselves, we are willing to receive the help of the spiritual master, we then need to make a huge systematic effort to recover, under his guidance.